huffSamuel/Gatherer/README.md

 # Gatherer
-Gatherer is a lightweight plugin loading framework for .NET Core.
+Gatherer is a lightweight plugin loading framework for .NET Standard.
 Unopinionated and unbiased, this framework simply loads the types in the folders you declare.
 It is up to you to inject these loaded types into the IoC of your choice.